• Skip to primary navigation

 Here are some useful notes on the ingredients.

 • Butter- You need one cup (2 sticks) of unsalted room temperature butter.
-It’s a lot of butter, but it makes the cookies rich and delicious!
+The butter makes the cookies rich and delicious.

-• An egg yolk- This recipe uses one egg yolk.
+• An egg yolk- This recipe uses 1 egg yolk.
 The yolk adds flavor and helps give the cookies a tender texture.

 • Halloween sprinkles- Halloween colored sprinkles make these cookies festive and colorful!